-Traveling is my passion and one of the things that make me really happy.
-I love all about plans, expectations, and everything I learn about the world and myself.
+Traveling is my passion and one of the things that makes me really happy.
+I love all about plans, expectations, and all the lessons during this steps.
 But sometimes I leave behind all the agendas, all the plans, and I go with the flow.
 And if I’m pleasantly surprised, then the stories are even more colorful.

 During our four months stay in the U.S., we had the opportunity to travel a lot.
 We were able to fill out our list of dream destinations.
 Today I want to tell you more about the colorful Cape May.
 I didn’t know where I was heading to and didn’t have any particular feelings, which was so unusual for me.
 Dido wasn’t with me as he had to work that day and this allowed me to be a photographer for a day.
 Yep, all the pictures in this post were taken by me.
 Please, leave a comment if you like them.
 Believe me, it was really difficult to choose the right ones for this post because I have so many.